abelph/abelph.github.io/index.md

 ### [iDSpeedy](https://github.com/abelph/iDSpeedy)
 **Fall 2020**\
 An improvement to the tool iDFlakies that allows it to run faster.
 The tool detects "flaky" tests in open-source Java projects.
+The results of our experiment are detailed [here](https://abelph.github.io/pdfs/iDSpeedy-FinalPaper.pdf).
 To learn more about iDFlakies and flaky tests you can read the original paper [here](https://mir.cs.illinois.edu/winglam/publications/2019/LamETAL19iDFlakies.pdf).

 ### Messaging Application
 **Spring 2019**\